aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/docs/tables/node-type-l2-mlag-configuration.md

         # The IPv4 subnet used for MLAG underlay L3 peering is derived from this pool based on the node id of the first MLAG switch.
         # Required when MLAG leafs present in topology and they are using a separate L3 peering VLAN.
         mlag_peer_l3_ipv4_pool: <str>

+        # Comma separated list of prefixes (IPv6 address/Mask) or ranges (IPv6_address-IPv4_address).
+        # The IPv6 subnet used for MLAG underlay L3 peering is derived from this pool based on the node id of the first MLAG switch.
+        # Required when MLAG leafs present in topology and they are using a separate L3 peering VLAN.
+        mlag_peer_l3_ipv6_pool: <str>

         # MLAG Peer Link (control link) SVI interface id.
         mlag_peer_vlan: <int; 1-4094; default=4094>